Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 “Depending on the density of the gas, theory predicts that over time, the neutral hydrogen atoms in the filament will pair up, forming hydrogen molecules.
 Molecular clouds are where we observe star formation,” said Syed.

 For now, there isn’t any actual star formation going on in Maggie.
-Something needs to disrupt the cloud and heat up the gas first.
+Hints that molecular hydrogen may be forming may mean stars in the future.
 This structure was not exactly the easiest thing to find because atomic hydrogen is scattered everywhere in the Milky Way, which gets in the way of making out clouds and filaments.
 Finding out what occurs during the transition process of atomic to molecular hydrogen should help, but that is going to take really hi-res data.
 It should become easier to find regions where stars might be emerging after the transition is demystified.

 “Maggie can give us an idea how some properties of these molecular clouds, which eventually form stars, might be inherited from the parental atomic gas out of which they emerged,” Syed said.